 The Hawaii Foodbank in partnership with the food industry and community serves as a link between charities and those in need of food assistance.
 Our drivers collect food from supermarkets, distributors and wholesalers and bring them to our warehouse for inspection and sorting.
 The screen food items are then available for distribution through nearly 200 charitable agencies on Oahu to feed our hungry.

-Last year, the Hawaii Foodbank distributed over 13.7 million pounds of food in Oahu and Kauai.
-In addition, 3.8 million pounds of fresh fruits and vegetables were distributed through the Hawaii Foodbank's Ohana Produce Program.
+Last year, the Hawaii Foodbank received over 13.7 million pounds of food in Oahu and Kauai.
+This fiscal year total included 3.8 million pounds of fresh fruits and vegetables which were inspected, sorted and distributed through the Hawaii Foodbank's Ohana Produce Program.

 The Hawaii Foodbank network of member agencies serve the elderly, families, children and people who financially struggle to make ends meet.
 Hawaii's hungry are people of diverse ethnic backgrounds, ages and economic status.